 Scholastic Summer Reading Challenge

 Schools and individuals may sign up for the free Scholastic Summer Reading Home Base.
 Parents can help their kids sign up to participate independently.
 As kids read and log their minutes online, they can access digital rewards.
 Other rewards include book excerpts and videos.
-The program dates are May 9-August 19, 2022.
+Keep checking back on their website to see when they update for 2023.

 Sync Summer Audiobook Program for Teens

-The Sync 2022 season is open!
+The Sync 2023 season is open!
 Audiobooks count as reading, so keep this fun program in mind if you have teens in your family.
 Register online to access the audiobooks through Sora, the student reading app from OverDrive.
-New free titles are posted each week throughout the summer.
+Two new free titles are posted each week throughout the summer.

 What is Your Best Strategy to Encourage Kids to Read During the Summer?